NoroffFEU/social-media-client/README.md

 }
 ```

-To add pre-commit hook for Jest, `.husky/pre-commit` add to file.;
+To add pre-commit hook for Jest, `.husky/pre-commit` add to file;

 ```
 npm run test-unit